View from the observation area on Sacrario militare del monte Grappa

 Location of the Madonna del Grappa framed in the center of the ornate window.

-This is known as the “Classic Route” up Monte Grappa and, along with the route from Semonzo, the most popular, as confirmed by the amount of Srava attempts (3,453; Semonzo is a close second with 3,337 ) compared to the other routes (other routes range from 15 to 850).
+This is known as the “Classic Route” up Monte Grappa and, along with the route from Semonzo, the most popular, as confirmed by the amount of Srava attempts (3,453 up Romano d’Ezzilino, though Semonzo is a close second with 3,337) compared to the other routes, whose strava attempts range from 15 to 850.

 Heavy tree canopy covering road on lower portion of climb.

 There are seven switchbacks from miles 1-4 (km 1.6 to 6.4) which offer us good views back towards Romano d’Ezzilino and Bassano del Grappa to the south.